 Scrubland and hedges provide protection for birds and small mammals.
 Wood pasture is so special that it’s classified as a priority habitat under the Government’s UK Biodiversity Action Plan (UK BAP).

 Abinger Roughs is a parcel of land that dates to ancient times and Domesday book records state it was woodland and pasture.
 The Roughs and surrounding fields contain burial mounds, pit dwellings, Roman villas and vineyards as well as Georgian and Victorian pathways, tree planting and shrubs.

 Over the centuries Abinger Roughs has remained part of the historical tapestry of the area.
 In the 19th century it formed part of the Abinger Hall estate and was planted with specimen trees, plantations and rhododendrons to form open glades with interlinking paths.
 You can still see some of this wilderness garden today.

 The National Trust took over the care of Abinger Roughs in the 1950s ensuring that it remains accessible to everyone.
 Unfortunately, the woodlands have become overgrown, causing dense shading under the canopy of trees, and reducing the woodland’s biodiversity.

 There are a few stages to this project:

-- The selective pollarding of trees by cutting back branches above grazing height to promote growth
+- The selective pollarding of trees by cutting back branches above grazing height to promote growth.

-There will be no changes to any rights of way and the project will open up more of Abinger Roughs for people to enjoy.
+There will be no changes to any rights of way and the project will open more of Abinger Roughs for people to enjoy.

 This process will produce a large amount of timber.
-The smaller trunks will be sold for biomass, or used as wood fuel through National Trust offices in the Surrey Hills.
-The larger trunks will be milled and seasoned at Landbarn farm where our carpentry team will use them to create a huge range of items and support the work of the Surrey Hills team.
+The smaller trunks will be sold for biomass or used as wood fuel through National Trust offices in the Surrey Hills.
+The larger trunks will be milled and seasoned at Landbarn Farm where our carpentry team will use them to create a huge range of items and support the work of the Surrey Hills team.